dmbarbour/wikilon/docs/ABC_Minimalist.md

 Embedded literals have the format:

         "start with character `"`
-         may have multiple lines
+         may have multiple lines:
+            LF SP (new line of text)
-         LF is escaped by following SP
+            LF LF (same as LF SP LF)
-         text terminates with LF ~
+            LF ~  (terminate text)
+         LF is only special character.
         ~

-Literals must be valid UTF-8 with a small blacklist (no control (C0, C1, DEL) except LF, no surrogates, and no replacement char).
+Literals must be valid UTF-8 with a small blacklist - no control (C0, C1, DEL) except LF, no surrogates, and no replacement char.
 When applied as a program, literals will support iteration over every contained UTF-8 byte.
-(The assumption here is that byte-level ops are the common case.)
+The assumption here is that byte-level ops are the common case.

 Semantically, these data embeddings have a Church encoding, one that unifies nicely with command sequences.
 ABC doesn't provide a concise representation for command sequences.
 However, an [editable view](CommandLine.md) may present something like: `(foo,bar,baz)`.
 In this case, our unification is: